What is Public and Products Liability insurance?

 Are MRI’s covered under the Personal Accident policy?

-MRI scans are generally claimable through Medicate, however sometimes the referrer and/or provider is not registered with Medicare so they deny the claim.
+MRI scans are generally claimable through Medicare, however sometimes the referrer and/or provider is not registered with Medicare so they deny the claim.
 In this situation, you can claim through Netball Australia Personal Accident policy.

 What is the maximum benefit period for Loss of Income and Non Medicare Medical Claims?